1nilx2/AML/README.md

 ## 6-1

-### Decision Trees
+### Decision Trees (DT)

-- Before conducting analysis, Let's see the pairwise scatte plots among the features
+- Before conducting analysis, Let's see the pairwise scatter plot among the features

+DT is a hierarchical classifier since it breaks down complex decision into series of simple decisions.

+Let's assume that we already know the shape of DT
+How the split points are determined?

+Error rate is not satisfactory.
+We adopt index which is able to measure the '(im)purity'
+ - ex) Gini, Entropy, Chi-squared

+Get the tree grown.
+Is that all?
+We have grown a large tree which is too specific.
+How to contorl the size
+ - greedly selecting split is myopic, which does not allow the split at which classification error is not improved
+ - Since we do not know the impact of the combination of splits, we need sometihng to deal with this.
+ - Grow and Prune, thus, has been suggested.

 ## 6-2
 Classification Methods